Using Cricut print and cut feature is an easy way to personalize anything. Let’s learn how to use it with a video tutorial and project ideas!

 Now you know the main ways to get images to use for Cricut cut then print, let’s move on to the actual printing process.

 No, a Cricut does not print images but the Cricut software will send the images to your home computer to print an 8.5×11 inch material.
-A print dialog box will pop up for you to select a printer and you can use the advanced options to select paper options if you want.
+A print dialog box will pop up for you to select a printer and you can use the advanced options or use system dialog to select paper options and printer settings if you want.

 You also don’t need to cut after you print!
 If you are wanting to do something else with your images or cut them out yourself, simply cancel the cut after the printing step.